The Vegan & Vegetarian Guide to Reykjavik

 Deig

-On weekdays after 10 AM, they have a special "poor man's offer" where you can get a doughnut or pastry with a drink for around 1.850 ISK.
+On weekdays after 10 AM, they have a special offer where you can get a filled bagel and a doughnut or sweet pastry for 1,690 ISK (drink costs extra).
 Make sure to take advantage of it during your trip, and don't miss out on their delicious doughnuts.

 They're centrally located in Reykjavik, and if you happen to be staying at the popular Exeter Hotel, you're in luck!
 Deig is located on the bottom floor, meaning you can book your room at the Exeter Hotel for the ultimate breakfast bagel experience.